 Without having cruel intentions, most toddlers and pre-kindergarten children are simply too young to realize that pulling or squeezing an animal’s ears, hair, or just using them to explore and get funny reactions is actually not so funny for the cat, dog, bird, or bug in question.
 But this doesn’t mean that they can’t learn about kindness towards all kind of creatures at an early age.
 Quite the contrary!

 Teaching your child how to coexist safely and lovingly with nature and animals can help them develop self-control, learn about boundaries, develop empathy, and know more about their own self and preferences.
 It also means that your toddler will be less likely to have bad experiences when interacting with an animal that can defend itself.

 More so, it is known that spending time with animals and pets is good for both for the physical and psychological well-being of children, and is a great first step towards raising a nature-loving child.

-Here are some ideas on how to help your son to be kind towards animals:
+Here are some ideas on how to help your child to be kind towards animals:

-• Books can be a good tool to show your kid different kinds of animals so that he gets comfortable around aquatic animals and winged, furry, or scaled ones too.
+- Books can be a good tool to show your kid different kinds of animals, so that they get comfortable around aquatic animals and winged, furry, or scaled ones too.